 Podcasts are a lot like cars (hear me out!).
 They can be fun and exciting at first, but without proper love and attention they degrade and become a real pain in the neck to look after overtime.
 Analogies aside, podcasts are a lot of fun (even if people aren't listening to your podcast initially).
 Shake off any dread you might have and dive headfirst into ways you can fix your listener woes!

-5 Common Reasons People Aren’t Listening
+5 Reasons Why People Aren’t Listening to Your Podcast

 Let’s be honest, there’s not just one reason why your podcast hasn’t taken off the way you would have expected.
 Successful podcasters know it takes loads of minor things to tip you overboard into a sea of obscurity.
 Instead of being overwhelmed, it’s best to address each thing that’s at fault so you can fix them over time.